Topical steroid withdrawal (TSW): symptoms, risks and how beauty professionals can support clients safely

 The impact of topical steroid withdrawal and how beauty professionals can help

-Lauren Bell (30) developed mild eczema as a child but says she grew out of it until having a flare-up when she went off to university to study product development.
+Cosi Care founder Lauren Bell developed mild eczema as a child but says she grew out of it until having a flare-up when she went off to university to study product development.

 “I think it was just down to student lifestyle,” she says.
 “And the regular student stresses like doing a dissertation that triggered it.”

-Thinking that more steroid cream was the answer, like many patients assume (or are advised by their doctor) she upped her usage.
+Thinking that more steroid cream was the answer, she upped her usage.

-While researching for a solution for the unbearable itching, and as part of her final-year project, she learned about topical steroid withdrawal (TSW) and realised that it could be the cream given to her by her GP that was making her eczema worse.
+While researching for a solution for the unbearable itching, and as part of her final-year project, she learned about topical steroid withdrawal (TSW) and realised that it could be the cream that was making her eczema worse.

 The decision led to her skin becoming paper thin, oozing, swollen and painful thanks to intense burning, stinging and itching.